EpocDotFr/connectfour-master-server/README.md

 games pool up-to-date.

 For more information, I suggest you do dive into the code starting with the `cfms.py` file.

-## Gotchas

-As stated above, there's only one very basic security measure in place to prevent anyone to update / delete any games.
-There isn't any oAuth or even HTTP authentication.
-So be aware.

 ## Credits